The JWST Spectroscopic Properties of Galaxies at $z=9-14$: acknowledgments

 \section{acknowledgments}

-The authors would like to thank Ad\`ele Plat for useful discussions.
+The authors thank the anonymous referee for insightful comments.
+We would like to thank Ad\`ele Plat for useful discussions.
 We also thank St\'{e}phane Charlot and Jacopo Chevallard for providing access to the \texttt{BEAGLE} tool used for SED fitting analysis.
 MT acknowledges funding from the \textit{JWST} Arizona/Steward Postdoc in Early galaxies and Reionization (JASPER) Scholar contract at the University of Arizona.
 DPS acknowledges support from the National Science Foundation through the grant AST-2109066.
 CAM, VG, and ZC acknowledge support by the Carlsberg Foundation under grant CF22-1322.
 The Cosmic Dawn Center (DAWN) is funded by the Danish National Research Foundation under grant DNRF140.

 This work is based on observations made with the NASA/ESA/CSA \textit{James Webb Space Telescope}.
 The data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for \textit{JWST}.
 These observations are associated with the following public-available programs: GTO 1180, 1181, 1210, 1286, 1287, and GO 3215 (JADES, doi: 10.17909/8tdj-8n28; \citealt{Rieke2023_doi}), ERS 1324 (GLASS, doi: 10.17909/kw3c-n857; \citealt{Treu2023_doi}), ERS 1345 and DDT 2750 (CEERS, doi: 10.17909/z7p0-8481; \citealt{Finkelstein2023_doi}), GO 2561 (UNCOVER), GO 4233 (RUBIES), GO 6368 (CAPERS), GO 1871, GO 3073, GO 4287.
 The authors acknowledge the above teams led by Daniel Eisenstein \& Nora L\"uetzgendorf, K. Isaak, Tommaso Treu, Steven L. Finkelstein, Pablo Arrabal Haro, Ivo Labb\'e \& Rachel Bezanson, Anna de Graaff \& Gabriel Brammer, Mark Dickinson, John Chisholm, and Marco Castellano for developing their observing programs.
 Part of the data products presented herein were retrieved from the Dawn \textit{JWST} Archive (DJA).
 DJA is an initiative of the Cosmic Dawn Center, which is funded by the Danish National Research Foundation under grant DNRF140.
 This work is based in part upon High Performance Computing (HPC) resources supported by the University of Arizona TRIF, UITS, and Research, Innovation, and Impact (RII) and maintained by the UArizona Research Technologies department.